Maha: Over 15,000 nurses of state-run hospitals go on strike over outsourcing of recruitment | Education

 Over 15,000 nurses of state-run hospitals struck work on Thursday to protest against the Maharashtra government's decision to outsource the recruitment of nurses to a private agency.

-Talking to PTI, the general secretary of Maharashtra State Nurses Association (MSNA) Sumitra Tote said the nurses will go on an indefinite strike from May 28 if their demand is not met and will also strike work on Friday.
+As a result of the strike, planned surgeries were reduced by more than 50 per cent at the state-run JJ Hospital here, said its Dean.
+Talking to PTI, general secretary of the Maharashtra State Nurses Association (MSNA) Sumitra Tote said the nurses will go on an indefinite strike from May 28 if their demand is not met, and will also strike work on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)